 8.21.060 County notification of WUTC tariff filings.

-Pursuant to WAC 480-70-271, the solid waste company must notify the division when filing a tariff revision for garbage, curbside recycling, or yard waste collection rates with the WUTC.
-The solid waste company must notify the division, within two business days, of scheduled times and dates of any open meetings or public hearings before the WUTC for proposals that might have an effect on customers that reside in Kittitas County.
+Pursuant to WAC 480-70-271, the solid waste company must notify the Division when filing a tariff revision for garbage, curbside recycling, or yard waste collection rates with the WUTC.
+The solid waste company must notify the Division, within two (2) business days, of scheduled times and dates of any open meetings or public hearings before the WUTC for proposals by the solid waste company for which the solid waste company is required to provide notifications pursuant to WAC 480-70-271(4).
 (Ord.
+2023-008, 2023; Ord.
 2022-017, 2022)

 8.21.070 Program promotion and education requirements.

-1. The solid waste company will prepare and publish materials that encourage the use of curbside recycling, yard waste, and garbage collection services.
-The division may direct the solid waste company to distribute printed material to customers.
-Distribution methods include: Publishing materials on the hauler's website, mailings, and cart tagging programs.
+1. The solid waste company will prepare and publish promotional and educational materials that encourage the use of curbside recycling, yard waste, and garbage collection services.
+The Division may direct the solid waste company to distribute educational materials to customers.
+Distribution methods may include: publishing materials on the solid waste company's website, mailings, emails, and cart tagging programs as appropriate.

 2. The solid waste company must distribute educational materials to new customers.